Rigidity for infinitely renormalizable area-preserving maps: Introduction

 \section{Introduction}

-Following the pioneering discovery of the Feigenbaum-Coullet-Tresser period doubling universality in unimodal maps \cite{Fei1}, \cite{Fei2}, \cite{TC}, universality --- independence of the quantifiers of the geometry of orbits and bifurcation cascades in families of maps of the choice of a particular family --- has been demonstrated to be a rather generic phenomenon in dynamics.
+The simplest dynamics beyond periodic behavior can be found in systems at the accumulation of period doubling.
+These systems have a period doubling Cantor set whose dynamics can be very well understood in terms of the periodic orbits which accumulate on this set.
+The consecutive approximating periodic orbits are related by so-called period doubling bifurcations.
+This simplest non-period behavior is often observed in models and in nature.
+In particular, the transition to chaos in strongly dissipative systems often occurs with such a period doubling Cantor set.

+The topological properties of these period doubling Cantor sets are simple and very well understood.
+In the mid-1970's Feigenbaum~\cite{F1,F2} and, independently, Coullet and Tresser \cite{CT,TC}, discovered universal geometrical properties of these Cantor sets at the transition to chaotic behavior in one-dimensional dynamics.
+Coullet and Tresser conjectured that the universal geometry at transition to chaos in one-dimensional dynamics will also be observed in higher dimensional systems.
+This conjecture has been confirmed by many numerical and physical experiments.\footnote{This conjecture should be taken with caution as not every transition to chaos is related to accumulation of period doubling.}

+Feigenbaum-Coullet-Tresser introduced renormalization in dynamics to explain the observed geometrical universality.
+The renormalization operator acts as a microscope.
+By repeatedly applying, one can describe the small scale geometrical structure by renormalizations, e.g. systems associated to the smaller scales.
+The corresponding renormalization operator has a unique hyperbolic fixed point.
+The dynamics of the renormalization fixed point, which is itself a one-dimensional system, and the behavior of the renormalization operator around this fixed point determine the asymptotic small scale properties.
+This explains the observed universality.

-Universality problems are typically approached via {\it renormalization}.
-In a renormalization setting one introduces a {\it renormalization} operator on a functional space, and demonstrates that this operator has a {\it hyperbolic fixed point}.
-This approach has been very successful in one-dimensional dynamics, and has led to explanation of universality in unimodal maps \cite{Eps1,Eps2,Lyu,Mar}, critical circle maps \cite{dF1,dF2,Ya1,Ya2} and holomorphic maps with a Siegel disk \cite{McM,Ya3,GaiYa}.
-There is, however, at present no complete understanding of universality in conservative systems, other than in the case of the universality for systems ``near integrability'' \cite{AK,AKW,Koch1,Koch2,Koch3,Gai1,Kocic,KLDM}.
+The renormalization technique has been generalized to many types of dynamics.
+However, a rigorous study of universality has been surprisingly difficult and technically sophisticated and so far has only been thoroughly carried out in the case of one-dimensional maps, on the interval or the circle, see~\cite{AL, FMP,He, L,Ma,McM,MS, S,VSK,Y}.
+There is, however, at present no deep understanding of universality in conservative systems, other than in the case of the universality for systems ``near integrability'' \cite{AK,AKW,EKW2, K1,K2,K3,G1,Ko,Kh}.

-Period-doubling renormalization for two-dimensional maps has been extensively studied in \cite{CEK1,dCLM,LM}.
-Specifically, the authors of \cite{dCLM} have considered strongly dissipative H\'enon-like maps of the form

-where $f(x)$ is a unimodal map (subject to some regularity conditions), and $\epsilon$ is small.
-Whenever the one-dimensional map $f$ is {\it renormalizable}, one can define a renormalization of $F$, following \cite{dCLM}, as

-where $U$ is an appropriate neighborhood of the critical value $v=(f(0),0)$, and $H$ is an explicit non-linear change of coordinates. \cite{dCLM} demonstrates that the degenerate map $F_*(x,y)=(f_*(x),x)$, where $f_*$ is the Feigenbaum-Collet-Tresser fixed point of one-dimensional renormalization, is a hyperbolic fixed point of $R_{dCLM}$.
-Furthermore, according to \cite{dCLM}, for any infinitely-renormalizable map of the form $(\ref{Henon-like})$, there exists a hierarchical family of ``pieces'' $\{B_\sigma^n\}$, organized by inclusion in a dyadic tree, such that the set